Adjunct Professorial Lecturer

 Department of History

 Matthew R. Pembleton is an historian of 20th century America and U.S. foreign relations.
 His research interests revolve around government, politics and culture, and the relationships between citizen and state and the U.S. and the world.
 His first book, Containing Addiction: The Federal Bureau of Narcotics and the Origins of America’s Global Drug War (2017), examines the roots of U.S. drug enforcement and the process by which American drug warriors extended their influence to foreign lands while consolidating government power at home.
 Matt has taught at St. Mary’s College of Maryland, Howard Community College, and American University.
-He also works as a postdoc and consultant at the National Academies of Science, Engineering, and Medicine.
+He is also a Fellow at the DC Policy Center and a history consultant at the National Academies of Sciences, Engineering, and Medicine.
 His writing has been featured in the Journal of American Culture, the Journal of Cold War Studies, History News Network, and the Washington Post.